The England Band: Criticism

 The band has been the subject of extensive criticism, mainly levied at them by fellow England fans.
 They have been referred to as "horrific" and a Twitter account was set up calling for them to be banned, which quickly gained 500 followers.
 They have also been considered repetitive.
 Comedian David Baddiel said, "I tire of endless Rule, Britannias and Great Escapes", and is "aware" of the band's refusal to play Three Lions.
 When the large contingent of Polish fans drowned out the band at Wembley during the final group qualifier for the 2014 World Cup, Guardian journalist Barney Ronay welcomed the fact:

 "There had been a fear before kick-off that 18,000 or so Poles would out-sing and out-atmosphere the home support, albeit anything that might drown out the England band, whose parpings and whumpings tend to produce the feeling of being very slowly lulled into semi-consciousness by a dementedly patriotic stage hypnotist, is to be welcomed."

 After the same game, England fans were quoted in The Guardian as saying that the band are like "the Go Compare advert of international football fans" and that "If 18,000 Polish supporters drown out the England band, they should be invited to every game at Wembley."
+In 2018, Sean O'Grady in The Independent called for the "tin-eared unworthy musical accompaniment" of this "in-your-face, Sun-front page 'support our boys' gammonesque nationalism" to be banned.